-Professor Jonathan Templin has been selected for the inaugural Robert L. Linn Memorial Lecture Award, which was announced this week at the American Educational Research Association Annual Meeting in San Antonio.
+Professor Jonathan Templin has been selected for the inaugural Robert L. Linn Memorial Lecture Award, which was announced in April at the American Educational Research Association Annual Meeting in San Antonio.

 The award was named in honor of "Bob" Linn who was an inspirational leader in the field of measurement and policy and professor at the University of Colorado Boulder and the University of California, Los Angeles for more than 40 years.
 The lecture, held alternately at CU Boulder and UCLA, was created by Linn’s wife Joyce Linn to honor early or midcareer scholars who exemplify insightful and interdisciplinary contributions to educational measurement and policy.

 Templin is associate professor of research, evaluation, measurement, and statistics and educational psychology at the University of Kansas.
 His research focuses on the development of psychometric and general quantitative methods, as applied in the psychological, educational, and social sciences.

 His lecture titled, From Research to the Classroom (and Back): Bettering Assessment Practice and Policy, will review newer psychometric methods, both in theory and how they are currently used in practice, and set a vision for what could be possible for when the full benefits of both policy and psychometrics are realized.